Adapting an Ultrasonic Diagnostics AI Platform to Legacy Hardware: Dynamic DSP Pipeline Reengineering

 Expanding the search window () from to meters in the software settings improved DSP sensitivity to 60% by capturing delayed waves, but it reduced specificity on normal pipes to 0% due to false correlation matches (False Positives) generated by random environmental noises in the wider search window.

 This highlights the absolute necessity of transitioning from static correlation matrices to topological, continuously trained neural network architectures.
-By learning localized noise signatures independent of absolute time delays, modern 1D-CNNs remain resilient to distance variations.
+By learning localized noise signatures independent of absolute time delays, modern edge AI classifiers remain resilient to distance variations.

 5. Conclusion & Business Impact